kyma-project/serverless/docs/configurability-of-serverless.md

 # Overview

 Following the motivation of [kyma modularisation](https://github.com/kyma-project/community/tree/main/concepts/modularization), serverless should become a module that can be enabled/disabled by the user.
-Serverless should have its own operator (`serverless-manager`) that should be installed in the target kyma runtime by an infrastructure operators based on the module descriptor (a.k.a `Module Template`).
+Serverless should have its own operator (`serverless-operator`) that should be installed in the target kyma runtime by an infrastructure operators based on the module descriptor (a.k.a `Module Template`).
-`Serverless-manager` watches `Serverless` Custom Resource to re-configure (reconcile) serverless instalation.
+`Serverless-operator` watches `Serverless` Custom Resource to re-configure (reconcile) serverless instalation.

 ## Serverless CR